 Because stand-up comedy is a performance art form that is focused on verbal communication (talking)…

-There is a hugely false perception that almost anyone can do it well given some “jokes” and some stage time.
+There’s a massively false perception that almost anyone can do it well given some “written jokes” and some stage time.

 Well, I will be the first to tell you that virtually anyone can suck at stand-up comedy — but only a relative few will ever excel at it to any noteworthy level.